Improving semi-device-independent randomness certification by entropy accumulation: Methods

 and a third qubit state $\ket{\psi_2}$ which shall remain unspecified for now.
 These states are sent to a second party (namely Bob) who owns a device which will perform a measurement described by the POVM $\left\{\pi_{b}\right\}$ for $b\in\left\{0,1,2\right\}$.
 Over many rounds of the experiment, one can estimate the conditional probability distribution $p(b|x)=\Tr\left[\rho_x \pi_b\right]$, for $\rho_{x}=\ket{\psi_{x}}\bra{\psi_{x}}$.

 Our first task is to find Bob's optimal measurement, according to a particular state discrimination protocol, to identify whether Alice prepared $x=0$ or $x=1$, ignoring the third possible input $x=2$.
 This will yield correlations reproducible only with extremal and unique POVMs.
-Then, the idea is to properly design a state $\ket{\psi_2}$ such that, with that optimal measurement, all outcomes are equiprobable whenever that state is prepared (i.e. $p(b|x=2)$ are equal $\forall b$).
-In order to do that, we take USD as our target strategy.
+The idea is to properly design a state $\ket{\psi_2}$ such that, with that optimal measurement, all outcomes are equiprobable whenever that state is prepared (i.e. $p(b|x=2)$ are equal $\forall b$).
+We take optimality to be set by USD, i.e.~a measurement that minimises the rate of inconclusive events (here labeled by $b=2$) given zero error rate.
+Correlations drawn from optimal USD measurements are extremal and unique, which means that they cannot be decomposed by any convex combination of other POVMs and no other measurement can reproduce the same probabilities, up to unitary rotations.

-\subsection{Unambiguous State Discrimination}
+\subsection{Unambiguous state discrimination}

-The task in USD is to identify which state was prepared without making any errors, i.e. $p_{\text{error}}:=p_0 p(1|0)+p_1 p(0|1)=0$ \cite{ivanovic1987,peres1988,dieks1988}.
+The task in USD is to identify which state was prepared without making any errors, i.e.~$p_{\text{error}}:=p_0 p(1|0)+p_1 p(0|1)=0$ \cite{ivanovic1987,peres1988,dieks1988}.
 That can be done if one pays the price of having some rounds in which the measurement result turns inconclusive.
 In the present case, USD targets preparations $x=0$ and $x=1$, and the inconclusive events will be labeled with $b=2$.
 The goal of USD is to minimize the rate of inconclusive events $p_{\text{inc}}:=p_0 p(2|0) + p_1 p(2|1)$.
 In two state discrimination, the minimum $p_{\text{inc}}$ is proportional to the overlap of the prepared states, which in our scenario is $|\braket{\psi_0|\psi_1}|=\cos\phi$, according to \eqref{eq:states10}.
 In this case, the minimum $p_{\text{inc}}$ is lower bounded by \cite{carlesPhD2023}

 The POVM that represents an optimal USD measurement must be given by rank-1 POVM elements, proportional to the projectors onto the orthogonal states of $\ket{\psi_0}$ and $\ket{\psi_1}$.
 Concretely, for equiprobable preparations $p_0=p_1=1/2$,